The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Rough Divide**

 150 potency attack that dashes you to the target with a 25y range. \
-Has 2 Charges\
+Has two charges\
 CD: 30s per charge

 # Rotation

 The Gunbreaker rotation is a builder-spender rotation built around attempting to maximize damage inside our personal buff, No Mercy, every 60 seconds.

-* This requires us to build cartridges and spend them every minute with the objective of arriving at every No Mercy window with 3/3 cartridges.
+* This requires us to build Cartridges and spend them every minute with the objective of arriving at every No Mercy window with 3/3 cartridges.
 * We must have used all of our damage cooldowns on cooldown effectively without overcapping cartridges or drifting usages.

 The rotation revolves around the same one minute process of:

-* Building maximum cartridges using our cart combos.
+* Building maximum Cartridges using our cart combos.
 * Using Gnashing Fang.
 * Using Burst Strike/Fated Circle to prevent overcapping cartridges when at 3/3 to ensure proper resource pooling.
 * Using all of the highest potency damage cooldowns under No Mercy.
-* Using Bloodfest on cooldown at 0 cartridges to maximize cartridge gain.
+* Using Bloodfest on cooldown at zero Cartridges to maximize Cartridge gain.

-Gunbreaker starts with two cartridge slots from level 30 to level 87.
+Gunbreaker starts with two Cartridge slots from level 30 to level 87.

-* Upon reaching level 88, you will gain "Cartridge Charge II", granting a third cartridge.
+* Upon reaching level 88, you will gain "Cartridge Charge II", granting a third Cartridge.

 \
 All of a Gunbreaker’s offensive ability and weaponskill cooldowns are divisible by 30 seconds, meaning they will always fit into a one minute window at certain time intervals, or can simply be used every 30 seconds.